Reduced energy use.

 Wake on demand.

 With OS X, you can share your music, files, printers and even your screen with other computers on your network.
 Even if your Mac is asleep.
-A service called Bonjour Sleep Proxy running on your AirPort base station or AirPort Time Capsule and the Wake on Demand feature make it possible.
+A service called Bonjour Sleep Proxy running on your AirPort base station or Time Capsule and the Wake on Demand feature make it possible.
 Once the request to access a shared item is complete, your Mac goes back to sleep at its regularly scheduled interval.
 This saves energy while still ensuring full access to all your shared files and devices — even remotely across the Internet.
 Your Apple TV can also wake on demand using your remote or by wirelessly streaming content from your iOS device or Mac.

 Power supply efficiency.

-Apple custom-designs highly efficient power supplies to reduce the amount of power wasted when bringing electricity from the wall to your computer.
+Apple custom designs highly efficient power supplies to reduce the amount of power wasted when bringing electricity from the wall to your computer.
 All Mac products ship with power supplies that exceed the efficiency standards set by the ENERGY STAR for Computers specification.
-And with the MacBook family, Apple engineers have gone even further and designed power adapters that draw very little power when not in use: only 30 milliwatts, which is about 0.05 per cent of the power consumed by a 60W household light bulb.
+And with the MacBook family, Apple engineers have gone even further and designed power adapters that draw very little power when not in use: only 30 milliwatts, which is about 0.05 per cent of the power consumed by a 60-watt household light bulb.